-TG: But how would you separate that out so you don’t confuse the acid with the tannin?
+TG: How would you separate that out so you don’t confuse the acid with the tannin?

-EP: Because for me acid is the cheeks, tannin is tongue, and alcohol is in the throat.
+EP: For me, acid is the cheeks, tannin is on tongue, and alcohol is in the throat.

-TG: So in other words you literally get a picture of all that and measure the level of acid, tannin, and alcohol by the degree of lighting in all those places in your mouth?
+TG: In other words, you literally get a picture of all that and measure the level of acid, tannin, and alcohol by the degree of lighting in all those places in your mouth?

 TG: I’ve never come across anyone else who does that.
-But when you say you see all this, do you see it internally but out in front of you or is it something you see inside of you?
+When you say you see all this, do you see it internally out in front of you or is it something you see inside of you?
 How does it work?

 EP: It’s an internal register.